By Diane Talbert, as told to Keri Wiginton

 I learned at a young age that I had to be my own best advocate.
 I started researching psoriasis as a teenager.
 To my surprise, I never came across one picture or reference to a Black person with it.
 Over the next 40 years, I lost count of the doctors who didn’t know how to treat me.

 In my 20s, I started getting aches in my joints and my nails started pitting pretty bad.
 This was painful because my skin would get really thick and lift off the nails.
 At the time, my doctors said this was due to my psoriasis.
-But they didn’t test me for psoriatic arthritis.
+But they didn’t test me for joint inflammation.

 One doctor told me I was overreacting, but if the pain was that bad, I should take an aspirin.
-They said I was too young for arthritis, even though you could see the swelling in my hands.
+They said I was too young, even though you could see the swelling in my hands.
 Instead, they diagnosed me with anxiety and depression.

 After going to numerous doctors, I found a dermatologist who told me to go to a rheumatologist.
-I finally got a diagnosis of psoriatic arthritis at 50 -- 25 years after my first symptoms.
+I finally got a diagnosis of psoriatic disease of my joints at 50 -- 25 years after my first symptoms.

 Finding Quality Care